JDLabOrg/IUManual-EN/007_03_widget_programming.rst

 .. image:: resource_new/input_paragraph.png

-Input Paragrapth Text widget is a textfield which is generated to <textarea> tag.
+Input Paragraph Text widget is a textfield which is generated to :code:`<textarea>` tag.